mshr-h/vscode-verilog-hdl-support/README.md

 Use the following settings to configure the extension to your needs

-* `verilog.linting.linter` (Default: `none`)
+* `verilog.linting.linter` (Default: `none` )

     Choose the linter for you.
 Possible values are

     - `iverilog`
     - `xvlog`
     - `modelsim`
     - `verilator`
     - `none`
 * `verilog.linting.iverilog.arguments` (Default: nothing)

-    Add custom arguments to Icarus Verilog for linting, like `-Wall`.
+    Add custom arguments to Icarus Verilog for linting, like `-Wall` .
 The argument `-t null` will be added by the linter automatically.

-* `verilog.linting.iverilog.runAtFileLocation` (Default: False)
+* `verilog.linting.iverilog.runAtFileLocation` (Default: `false` )

     By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
-If enabled, `` `include`` directives should contain file paths relative to the current file.
+If enabled, ` ` ` include`` directives should contain file paths relative to the current file.

 * `verilog.linting.modelsim.arguments` (Default: nothing)

     Add custom arguments to Modelsim for linting.

 `verilog.linting.modelsim.work` (Default: nothing)

     Add custom work library to Modelsim for linting.

 * `verilog.linting.verilator.arguments` (Default: nothing)

-    Add custom arguments to Verilator for linting, like `-Wall`.
+    Add custom arguments to Verilator for linting, like `-Wall` .
 The argument `--lint-only -I<document folder>` will be added by the linter automatically.

-* `verilog.linting.verilator.runAtFileLocation` (Default: False)
+* `verilog.linting.verilator.runAtFileLocation` (Default: `false` )

     By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
-If enabled, `` `include`` directives should contain file paths relative to the current file.
+If enabled, ` ` ` include`` directives should contain file paths relative to the current file.

-* `verilog.linting.verilator.useWSL` (Default: False)
+* `verilog.linting.verilator.useWSL` (Default: `false` )

     Run verilator under WSL (use `apg-get install verilator` to install).
-Paths generated automatically by the extension (the path to the Verilog file as well as the auto-generated document folder for `-I`) are translated to WSL paths using the `wslpath` program.
+Paths generated automatically by the extension (the path to the Verilog file as well as the auto-generated document folder for `-I` ) are translated to WSL paths using the `wslpath` program.
 Any other paths you specify in `verilog.linting.verilator.arguments` must be manually converted.

-* `verilog.ctags.path` (Default: ctags)
+* `verilog.ctags.path` (Default: `ctags` )

     Path to your installation of Ctags if it isn't already present in your `PATH` environment variable.

-* `verilog.logging.enabled` (Default: `false`)
+* `verilog.logging.enabled` (Default: `false` )

     Enable logging for this extension.
 Open the **Output** pane in VS Code and choose *Verilog* in the drop-down menu to view the log.